 Provisions of the Federal Withholding Tax Law require the College to withhold Federal Income Tax and Rhode Island State Income Tax from gross earnings or adjusted gross earnings.

 Chapter 7, Title 36, of the General Laws of 1956 and State/Federal agreements provide for social security coverage for State employees.
 Employees in part-time and temporary positions may be excluded from coverage.
 The social security payroll deduction (FICA) will be automatically terminated when the calendar year earnings have reached the maximum and will be subsequently reinstated with the first paycheck in the ensuring calendar year.
-The maximum annual earnings taxable for calendar year 2009 is $106,800 at a rate of 6.20% for Social Security.
+The maximum annual earnings taxable for calendar year 2016 is $118,500 and for calendar year 2017 is $127,200 at a rate of 6.2% for social security.
 The deduction for Medicare HI (health insurance, FICA-HI) is at the rate of 1.45% on all earned salary.

 Should termination occur, employees may be eligible to receive unemployment compensation benefits subject to the evaluation and decision of the Rhode Island Department of Labor and Training.